-Opportunity for international exchange of pharmacy students (US <-> Europe or Japan) to enhance cooperation and understanding of the similarities and differences in pharmacy education, research, and practice.
+The UT-Pharmobility international exchange program provides an opportunity for international exchange of pharmacy students (US <-> Europe) to enhance cooperation and understanding of the similarities and differences in pharmacy education, research, and practice.

 What are the experiences provided by the Pharmobility Partners?